mnvini/PagedListMvc/README.md

 passing your model

-then you use this helper to create the pagination
+then you use this helper to create the pagination on index

         @Html.PagedListPager(Model, page => Url.Action("Index",
          new { page}))